Vadim-Seleznov/vvcommit/README.md

 ## EXAMPLE
-Pushing changes into main branch with commit message = "small fix" `` python ./vvcommit.py branch "main" "small fix"
+Pushing changes into main branch with commit message = "small fix" `` python ./vvcommit.py cbranch "main" "small fix"
 ``

 or if main its current branch: